Jehovah's Witnesses vs The Bible

 You know what can be even worse than going to hell?
 Your own children following you there: and they trusted you.
 Here's a sort of cute story I heard once.
 I don't know if it's true but I guess it sure is pertinent.

-Can you just imagine the anguish that parents feel in the netherworld knowing they brought up their children to follow an ideology whose pot at the end of the rainbow is filled with fire instead of gold.
+Can you just imagine the anguish that parents feel in the netherworld knowing they brought up their children to follow an ideology whose pot at the end of the rainbow is filled with brimstone instead of gold.
 How do people bear up under something like that on their conscience?

 RESPONSE: The Greek word translated "unapproachable" also means inaccessible; which right there attests that humanity needs a mediator between itself and the light to provide them at least an indirect access.